-Cerasport, Ceralyte, and all of our products are backed by research, proving their effectiveness over other hydration options.
+All of our products are backed by research proving their effectiveness over other hydration options.
 The following articles represent just a fraction of the data and information we have.
 Through tests, clinical trials, and fieldwork, we have found our rice-based formula to be the best for oral rehydration powders and beverages.
+Currently we have had 3 of our products tested and now certified by the renowned Monash University in Australia.
+FODMAPs are a group of dietary sugars that are indigestible or poorly absorbed by the gastrointestinal tract.
+Monash University Low FODMAP certified Ceralyte 70 lemon, Cerasport Ex1 Pomegranate, and Cerasport Citrus.
+All other formulas will be tested for certification.
+A low FODMAP diet does not treat a disease but may help meet nutritional needs with reduced gastrointestinal symptoms.

 This study summarizes and contrasts the availability of glucose in cells after consumption of a glucose solution, a commercial electrolyte drink (Gatorade), and a rice-based sports drink (Cerasport) at rest and during moderate exercise.
 Results indicate that Cerasport yielded high blood glucose values at rest and during exercise in adult subjects following an overnight fast, which suggest that cerasport may be more effective in energy absorption.